riyadshauk/coupon-retailer-shopper-app/ClientAPI/README.md

 To include this as a JavaScript API in your client-side ES6 JavaScript project, simply run:

-**Note: this repo comes with the corresponding ES6 transiplations, by default (get on Node.js 10.12.0+!), but you can still generate ES5 JavaScript, as shown below**
+**Note: this repo comes with only TypeScript (which is simply a superset of JavaScript with strong typing) source files, by default, but you can still generate ES5 JavaScript, as shown below**

 $ `npm install`